Scottish-Red/portfolio-javascript/README.md

-# portfolio-javascript
+# portfolio

-This is my portfolio site for all my javascript projects.
+This is my portfolio site for all of my web-based projects.

 Files include: